mhadam/capstone_localization/README.md

 # Sensor Localization project
-This is a collection of scripts written to processing data from several wireless sensors.
-The data can be used to localize certain sensors based on received signal strength indicators (RSSI).
+This is a collection of scripts for processing data from several wireless sensors.
+The project involved localizing certain sensors based on received signal strength indicators (RSSI).
+The only dependency is [numpy](http://www.numpy.org/).

 ## Scripts
 * graph.py: used for creating scatter plots of each data set.